Eagle-Enterprises/Training-Environment/Blueprint_List.md

 **Description:**

 This instance stores variables to be tracked throughout the entirety of the demonstration.
-Variables like how many demo's have been completed and how mush time has elapsed per demo to be displayed in the Game End Screen.
+Variables like how many demo's have been completed and how much time has elapsed per demo to be displayed in the Game End Screen.

 **Author:** Adam